Javascript is not enabled.

 Most older adults lack an emergency plan

 Less than a third of the 1,012 older adults surveyed said they had created an emergency plan, which the Federal Emergency Management Agency (FEMA) considers vital.
-Nor have they invested in a generator — a portable gas- or solar-powered device or a more expensive whole-house generator — to provide backup power in case of days without power.
+Nor have they invested in a generator — either a portable gas- or solar-powered device or a more expensive whole-house generator — to provide backup power in case of days without power.

 As adults age, they become increasingly vulnerable to extreme weather, the Environmental Protection Agency says.